MQLib/MQLib/bin/README.md

 }
 ```

-All classes of MQLib reside under the namespace `MQLib`.
-The constructor to `MQLib::MaxCutInstance` takes a file name as an argument and loads the instance from the file.
+All classes of MQLib reside under the namespace `mqlib`.
+The constructor to `mqlib::MaxCutInstance` takes a file name as an argument and loads the instance from the file.
 We construct `heur`, our heuristic, by passing it the instance, the runtime limit, an indicator for whether to run validity checks after the run is completed, and a pointer to an object specifying callbacks (which we pass as `NULL`).
 The heuristic is run in the constructor, so the run will be complete once this second line of code in `main` is done running.

-The best solution found during a heuristic run can be accessed with the `get_best_solution` function, which returns a reference to a `MQLib::MaxCutSimpleSolution` object.
+The best solution found during a heuristic run can be accessed with the `get_best_solution` function, which returns a reference to a `mqlib::MaxCutSimpleSolution` object.
 The `get_weight` and `get_assignments` functions can be used to obtain the objective value and node assignments for this solution.

 To build this code, we need to provide the `C++` compiler with the header files for the MQLib project, which can be done with the `-I` compiler flag.
 Further, we need to provide the library `bin/libMQLib.a` to the compiler.
 Thus the compilation line would be `g++ -Iinclude linked.cpp bin/libMQLib.a`.